 2.3.1.
 Nuclear power development strategy

-The construction of new units at the Paks site was proposed in order to meet future electricity demand.
-In 2011, Parliament accepted the National Energy Strategy 2030, which calculates on a ‘nuclear–coal–green’ scenario and long term preservation of nuclear energy in the energy mix.
+The construction of new units at the Paks site was proposed to meet future electricity demand.
+The recently adopted National Energy Strategy and National Energy and Climate Plan through 2030, with an outlook up to 2040, foresee the long term preservation of nuclear power in the energy mix.

-Under Hungary's Act on Atomic Energy, the Government needs to obtain a decision-in-principle from Parliament in order to start any preparatory activity that could lead to the construction of a new nuclear installation.
-On 30 March 2009, members of the Hungarian Parliament gave their decision-in-principle with more than 90% of the votes in support of it.
+Under Hungary's Act on Atomic Energy, the Government shall obtain a decision-in-principle from the Parliament to start any preparatory activity that could lead to the construction of a new nuclear facility.
+On 30 March 2009, members of the Hungarian Parliament gave their decision in principle, with more than 90% of the votes in support of it.

-In order to prepare the planned new units, the MVM Group established its new project company, MVM Paks II Nuclear Power Plant Development in 2012.
-Since November 2014, due to a change in ownership, the project company no longer belongs to the MVM Group.
-It came under direct state control when the prime minister’s office obtained the owner's rights in 2014.
-From 3 May 2017, the project company's ownership rights and obligations have been exercised by the minister without portfolio responsible for the planning, construction and commissioning of the two new units at the Paks NPP.
+In order to prepare the planned new units, the MVM Group established its new project company, MVM Paks II Nuclear Power Plant Development Ltd (MVM Paks II Ltd) in 2012.
+Since November 2014, owing to a change in ownership, the project company no longer belongs to MVM Group and is named Paks II Ltd. It came under direct State control when the Prime Minister's office obtained the owner's rights in 2014.
+Since 3 May 2017, the project company's ownership rights and obligations have been exercised by the minister without portfolio responsible for the planning, construction and commissioning of the two new units at the Paks NPP.

-The HAEA started preparations for the licensing of the new units by reviewing four important areas: regulatory requirements, the licensing framework, technological and safety characteristics of possible new units and the international framework.
-The most important goal of the HAEA is to adopt the strictest requirements set by the latest findings of science and technology.
+For the licensing of the new units, the HAEA has started reviewing four important areas: regulatory requirements, the licensing framework, technological and safety characteristics of new units, and the international framework.
+The most important goal of the HAEA was to adopt the strictest requirements set by the latest findings of science and technology.
 As part of the review process, the representatives of the nuclear industry, the HAEA and the Hungarian National Standard Committee agreed on the promulgation of a series of international standards specific to NPPs to cover the necessary technical fields for which Hungarian National Standards were not available.
 The first series of standards covering the principles of instrumentation, control room and emergency control room design, display of safety parameters, detection of leakages and loose parts in the primary circuit, neutron flux monitoring, radiation monitoring and alarming were published as Hungarian National Standards in January 2011.

-According to the Act on Atomic Energy, the safety requirements for use of nuclear energy are to be regularly reviewed and modernized, taking into account the achievements of science and international experience.
-Government Decree No. 89 of 2005 (V. 5.) states that the Nuclear Safety Code shall be reviewed and updated if necessary, at least every five years.
+According to the Act on Atomic Energy, the safety requirements for use of nuclear energy are to be regularly reviewed and modernized, taking into account the achievements of ongoing scientific and international experience.
 As a result of the review, Government Decree No. 118 of 2011 (VII.
-11.) on nuclear safety requirements of the nuclear facilities and on the related legal activities was issued and entered into force on 10 August 2011.
+11) on nuclear safety requirements of the nuclear facilities and on the related legal activities was issued and entered into force on 10 August 2011.
 The reviewed Nuclear Safety Code was published in annexes to the Government decree.

-The requirements related to the new nuclear facilities were developed (Vol. 9 of the Nuclear Safety Code) and the extended set of regulations entered into force on 1 April 2012 by Government Decree No. 37 of 2012 (III.
-9).
+The requirements related to the new nuclear facilities were elaborated (Vol. 3/A of the Nuclear Safety Code) and the extended set of regulations entered into force on 1 January 2015.

-Based on the nuclear safety codes in the field of nuclear safety, it is mandatory to present an independent technical expert’s opinion with the licence applications for plant modifications.
-The registration and evaluation process for these technical experts is prescribed in the Act on Atomic Energy (Act No. 116 of 1996) and its implementation decree (Government Decree No. 247 of 2011).
+Based on the nuclear safety codes in the field of nuclear safety, it is mandatory to provide the opinion of an independent technical expert with the licence applications.
+The registration and evaluation processes for these technical experts are regulated in the Act on Atomic Energy (Act No. 116 of 1996) and its implementation decree [Government Decree No. 247 of 2011 (XI.25.)].

-Comprehensive modification of the Nuclear Safety Code was undertaken in the second half of 2014, covering the results of the revision of the WENRA requirements, and also the results of other countries' NPP construction experience, including relevant Finnish and UK regulations and also the Hungarian licensing experience.
+Comprehensive modification of the Nuclear Safety Code was undertaken in the second half of 2014, covering the results of the revision of the Western European Nuclear Regulators Association (WENRA) requirements and the results of other countries' NPP construction experience, including relevant Finnish and UK regulations and also Hungary's licensing experience.

 In addition to the continual development of IAEA recommendations and WENRA reference levels, the Hungarian regulations are reviewed and revised more frequently than the five year review period stipulated by law.